 - System date - The date and time of the user/client request.

 - Full request - The exact request the user/client made.

 - Status - The status code the server returned to the user/client.

 - Content length - The content length, in bytes, of the document sent to the user/client.

 - Method - The request method used.

 - Universal Resource Identifier (URI) - The location of a resource on the server.

 - Query string of the URI - Anything after the question mark in a URI.

 - Protocol - The transport protocol and version used.

-CSSD regularly uses analysis and reporting tools to evaluate Web server logs to understand usage and effectiveness of our Web Sites.
+Pitt IT regularly uses analysis and reporting tools to evaluate web server logs to understand usage and effectiveness of our websites.
 These tools are used to evaluate aggregate usage and analyze trends.
-CSSD, by practice, does not engage in monitoring or tracking the activities of individuals.
-CSSD may use log information in any investigation of a potential violation of University policies and procedures or as required by federal, state or local law.
+Pitt IT, by practice, does not engage in monitoring or tracking the activities of individuals.
+Pitt IT may use log information in any investigation of a potential violation of University policies and procedures or as required by federal, state or local law.